earthgirl7/Hide-Twitter-Feed/README.md

 # Hide-Twitter-Feed
-Arc Boost: Hidden Twitter Timeline Until You Post.
+Arc Boost: Hidden X/Twitter Timeline Until You Post.

 Description
-This Arc Boost hides your Twitter timeline and all related content until you post a tweet.
+This Arc Boost hides your X timeline and all related content until you post a tweet.
 Once you hit the "Post" button, your timeline will be revealed.
 It’s a great way to encourage yourself to engage on Twitter without getting distracted by the feed.
 Uses the Arc browser boost function.

 ![image](https://github.com/user-attachments/assets/aa3ec0cf-a388-400c-8904-908dc4d90d5a)

 How It Works
 Initial State: When you load Twitter, the timeline and content are hidden, and only the tweet composer is visible.

 Post to Unlock: After you post a tweet, the timeline is automatically revealed.
 Alternatively, you can manually reveal the timeline by pressing the "t" key on your keyboard.

 Installation Instructions

-Step 1: Open Arc Browser and Twitter
+Step 1: Open Arc Browser and X
-Make sure you have Arc Browser installed and navigate to Twitter.
+Make sure you have Arc Browser installed and navigate to X/Twitter.

 Step 2: Create a New Boost
 Click the "Boost" icon on the sidebar in Arc.

 Select "New Boost" and choose "Custom Boost."

 Step 3: Add the Custom JavaScript
 In the boost editor, select "JS" to add custom JavaScript.